lawinslow/blog/README.md

-# Start a F**king Blog!
+# Luke Winslow Blog

+Documenting the process and catharsis of my startup journey

-Repo for the startafuckingblog.com website
+Based on startafuckingblog.com website